jvishnefske/equusExpress/README.md

 **Automation Engineers, are you tired of the complexity of managing and monitoring your custom industrial devices running critical batch processes?** ⚙️

-Equus Express provides solution for device registration.
+Equus Express provides a framework for device registration.
 Take control of your industrial IoT deployment with confidence. ✨

 ## Badges